sawatkins/blog-search/README.md

 # search
-Minimal search engine implementation written in Go
+A lightweight search engine focused on indexing blog content